Ipouyall/Omega-Regular-Stoch-Cert/README.md

 ## Requirements

 We used `python 3.12.5` for our experiments.
-After installing python, you can install the required packages using the following command:
+After installing python, you can install the required packages using the following command in your environment:

 ```bash
 pip install -r requirements.txt
 ```

-Or manually install these packages:

-- `pip install lark==1.2.2`
-- `pip install polyhorn==0.0.7`
-- `pip install sympy==1.13.2`
-- `pip install matplotlib==3.9.2`
-- `pip install numpy==2.1.1`
-- `pip install pandas==2.2.3`
+### Install SMT-Solvers

-Ypu also need to install SMT-solvers so that the code can use them.
-To install Z3, you can use the following command:
+You can easily install the Z3 solver using the following command:

 ```bash
 pip install z3-solver